kevinnz-defend/node-pdf-generator-ssrf/Readme.md

 # Why is it vulnerable?
-1. The server is vulnerable to SSRF attacks
-2. Other URLs that is fed to the server will be visited by the server
+1. Other URLs that is fed to the server will be visited by the server in order for it to convert the website to pdf.
-3. This allows the user forge a server request
+2. This allows the user forge a server request by giving the server an internal IP address for it to target.

 # More information on the CVE-2020-7740